 Tai chi is a popular hobby for many older people.
 As it's low-impact and has loads of health benefits, it's a great way to take in some gentle exercise, and you can get started with this by following an online tutorial at home.

-We asked the experts at The Gym Group to put together a few workouts you can do at home to keep you active and healthy in lockdown.
+We asked the experts at The Gym Group to put together a few workouts you can do at home to keep you active and healthy.
 Here's their mobility workout for over 50s.

 Raise your arm in the air and raise your opposite knee to a right-angle bend.
 Bring your arm and knee down to standing and repeat on the opposite side, like you're climbing a ladder.